FrenkieWang/Simon_Game/ReadMe.md

 	Define 2 variables in each time displayRound() runs:
 		-- startTime and endTime.

-	Define 3 variables, record them in a div on the frontend
+	Define 3 variables, record them in a div on the frontend:
     1) Current Round number - currentRound
     2) Interval time between button flash - intervalTime
     3) Running time in each round: endTime - startTime